medizininformatik-initiative/dataportal-es-init/README.md

 - `ONTO_RELATIVE_PATH`: The path to the elastic search files inside the repository (default: `/example/fdpg-ontology/`)
 - `DOWNLOAD_FILENAME`: The filename to get (default: `elastic.zip`)
 - `EXIT_ON_EXISTING_INDEX`: If set to true, the container will shut down without doing anything if at least one of both indices (`ontology` and `codeable_concept`) exists (default: true)
-- `FORCE_INDEX_CREATION`: If set to true, both indices are deleted in the beginning (if they exist).
-Will be ignored if `EXIT_ON_EXISTING_INDICES` is set to true and at least one of the indices is existing (default: false)

 ## Examples